- Getting started

 - Organization administration

 - Managing tags

 - Audit Logs

 - Overriding System Email Settings

 - Other Configurations

 Notifications can be related to user accounts (password recovery), or be related to email alerts from Orchestrator.

 To configure email preferences, log in to the host Management portal as a system administrator and navigate to the Global Settings page.

-The IP or Domain of the SMTP server.
+The Domain of the SMTP server.